NZ team

 Lost to; Canada, Hong Kong, Malaysia and USA

-Mens Squad; Simon Harrison (c), Omri Cook, Aaron Gane, Mike Gold, Luke Hughes, Cameron Neal, Anthony Oorschoot, Nathan Oorschoot, Theo Scandrett, Tony Spence, Lee Terewei
+Mens Squad; Lee Terewei (c), Omri Cook, Aaron Gane, Mike Gold, Luke Hughes, Cameron Neal, Anthony Oorschoot, Nathan Oorschoot, Theo Scandrett, Tony Spence

 Womens Squad; Charlotte Cramond (c), Haley Burrett, Courtney Cramond, Jenna Haerewa, Kate Henwood, Jane King, Christina Wiggers, Ereti Williams